section77/eggbot77/electronics/assembly/README.en.md

 ### Close solder jumpers for microstepping

-The Eggbot77 firmware assumes that microstepping is active on the A4988 driver 1/16 (all three solder jumpers MS1-MS3 closed).
+The Eggbot77 firmware assumes that microstepping is active on the A4988 driver 1/16 (all three solder jumpers MS1-MS3 on both drivers closed).
 If you want to use a stepper motor other than the included Minebea 17PM-K374BN01CN or want to measure and set the stepper motor current, you should leave the solder bridges open at first and only close them at the very end.

 We recommend closing all 6 solder bridges for the Easterhegg workshop.